gat786/devops-stuff/static/blogs/ssh/using-ssh-to-authenticate.md

 ![Cartoonish representation of a person using ssh on a computer terminal emulator](/images/ssh/secure-ssh-terminal.png)

-## Using SSH Keys to access GitHub Securely
+## Using SSH Keys to Make Connectivity Simpler and Secure

 ### Introduction and Defining the Problem Statement